FikretCansel/Database-Management-and-Modeling/README.md

 # Database-Management-and-Modeling

-Eyüp Duran ile birlikte geliştirdigimiz database
+Innovative social media application database that we developed together with Eyüp Duran to be implemented in the future.

 Social Media